 Proofs will be sent to the designated author only.
 These will be sent via email as a PDF file, and therefore a current email address must be provided with the manuscript.
 Only typographical or factual errors may be changed at proof stage.
 The publisher reserves the right to charge authors for correction of non-typographical errors.

-The designated author will receive a PDF file of their article.
+The designated author of a published paper will receive a PDF file of their final published article.
 The designated author should undertake to forward copies of the PDF file to their co-authors.

 Whilst every effort is made by the publishers and editorial board to see that no inaccurate or misleading data, opinion or statement appears in this journal, they wish to make it clear that the data and opinions appearing in the articles and advertisements herein are the sole responsibility of the contributor or advertiser concerned.
 Accordingly, the publishers, the editorial board and editors, and their respective employees, officers and agents accept no responsibility or liability whatsoever for the consequences of any such inaccurate or misleading data, opinion or statement.